Markdown Tables — Syntax, Examples & Templates

 Some editors add trailing spaces that can break rendering in strict parsers.
 If your table looks wrong, check for extra whitespace.

-• VS Code — the Markdown All in One extension adds table formatting shortcuts
+• VS Code — the Markdown All in One extension adds table formatting (Alt+Shift+F) and auto-completion for pipes

-• MDViewer — preview your table rendering in real time as you type
+• MDViewer — preview your table rendering in real time as you type.
+Compare Markdown editors for Mac to find the right tool for your workflow

 Viewing Markdown Tables